Scott Burton: Art career

 Through the remaining 1970s, Burton would continue to create performance art pieces and, increasingly, sculpture.
 It was public art that caught his imagination, and starting in 1979 he began to reconsider his role as an artist by making works of functional furniture-as-sculpture (pragmatic sculpture, he called it) that were meant to be largely anonymous, invisible, and woven into the fabric of the everyday.

 In the 1980s, he became known primarily as a sculptor of refined sculptures of furniture and ambitious and useful interventions in public space.
 His "tables" and "chairs" challenge the distinction between furniture and sculpture.
-Two-Part Chairs, Right Angle Version (a Pair), (1983-87), represents this concept aptly.
+Two-Part Chairs, Right Angle Version (a Pair), (1983–87), represents this concept aptly.
 The interlocking granite chairs can found at the Western Washington University Public Sculpture Collection.
 One version, Two-Part Chair (1986) embeds hidden queer experiences, while also serving as a functional chair.
 The two parts of the chair are mutually supportive, neither part can stand without the other.
 As David Getsy has discussed, its two interlocking granite pieces represent two highly abstracted figures, posed in a sexual position.
-Copper Pedestal Table from 1981–83, in the collection of the Honolulu Museum of Art, is an example of such a "table".
+Copper Pedestal Table from 1981 to 1983, in the collection of the Honolulu Museum of Art, is an example of such a "table".
 It is as much a minimalist sculpture as it is a table.

 One of Burton's primary artistic concerns was the dissolution of aesthetic boundaries, especially the traditional boundary between fine art and utilitarian design.
 The art historian Robert Rosenblum described Burton as "...singular and unique as a person as he was as an artist.
 His fiercely laconic work destroyed the boundaries between furniture and sculpture, between private delectation and public use and radically altered the way we see many 20th-century masters, including Gerrit Rietveld and Brâncuși."

+Many of Burton's most important public site-specific works are endangered, and some have been destroyed through removal, including the Atrium Furnishment that was designed for the interior of the AXA Equitable Center, 1281 Sixth Avenue, New York.
+At present, only the exterior elements of the major site-specific work remain.
+Some components have been re-imagined in other exhibitions as a means to bring attention to the loss of Burton's work.

-Death
+Death and legacy

 Burton died of complications due to AIDS on December 29, 1989, at Cabrini Medical Center in New York City.
 He was survived by his partner, Jonathan Erlitz, who died in 1998.

+Burton's influence declined after his death, which The New York Times reported was due in large part to his decision to leave his estate to the Museum of Modern Art, which was poorly equipped to market and promote his work.